tttapa/Control-Surface/README.md

 not yet fully documented.
 If you have a specific feature request that is not yet fully implemented, feel free to open an issue, so I know where to focus on first.

+## Recent Breaking Changes

+ - 31edaa6b76477fdf152c19fd34f7e4e8506561e6
+   The mapping function is now applied before applying hysteresis.
+This means that the input and output values of the function should be 10 bits wide instead of 7.
+The signature of the mapping function is now `analog_t f(analog_t raw)`, where the return value and raw are both numbers in [0, 1023].

 ## Work in progress

 - Adding support for motorized faders